freeradical13/freeradical13.github.io/index.md

 1. The terminal phase is when the ocean turns into sea(s) and consists of narrow, irregular seas with young mountains (e.g. Mediterranean Sea).
 1. The suturing phase is convergence and uplift of young to mature mountain belts and the whole process repeats (e.g. Himalaya mountains).

 An oceanic basin is made of a [continental shelf][] where the continental plate meets the ocean.
+The [coast][] is the area where land meets the ocean.
 The shelf is underwater, shallow, and generally flat.
 The shelf leads to the [continental slope][] which is a steep drop off.
 The continental slope leads to a less steep slope called the [continental rise][] which contains run off that dropped down the slope (sometimes carving [submarine canyons][] in the slope created by [turbidity currents][]).
 The continental rise leads to the [abyssal plain][] which is generally flat and makes up the the majority of the ocean basin with a depth between 3000-6000m.
 The [continental margin][] consists of the continental shelf, continental slope, and continental rise.

+At the coast, during the day, there tends to be a wind from the ocean onto land because land warms faster from the sun than water which creates a density gradient.
+At night, this tends to be reversed because water has more latent heat capacity.

 A [seamount][] is a mountain below the ocean surface of at least 1000m with a generally rounded top.
 [Tablemounts][] (or guyots) are seamounts with flat tops, generally from wave erosion during a seamount's island phase.